bmurrtech/IT_research/test_knowledge/s1_sales_appl.md

 __Which statement is INCORRECT SenntinelOne Static AI engine is...__
 - [ ] X first layer protection in SentinelOne's overall solution
-- [ ] activated when a running process access a file
+- [ ] X activated when a running process access a file
 - [ ] activated when a file is written to disk
 - [ ] activated when a network connection is made